Gallery-of-Kaeon/Kaeon-JS/README.md

 place your JavaScript code in the source.js file.

 For a Kaeon FUSION project,
-place your Kaeon FUSION code in the source.txt file.
+place your Kaeon FUSION code in the source.op file.

-Any text or code files placed into the project folder by the developer other than JavaScript files should use a ".txt" file extension.
-This is because certain web servers cannot access said files by xmlhttprequest otherwise.

 To run a Kaeon United application in the browser, open the index.html file in the browser of your choice.